henry2004y/vlasiator_manual/menu5.md

 \figenv{Figure 4.
 Velocity and magnetic field perturbations of $\beta\sim 0.02, \lambda=32 d_i$ whistler wave after one period.}{/assets/img/whistler_1d_Lx32_beta0.02_n64.png}{width:100%;border: 1px solid red;}

 Interestingly, now even in the cold plasma limit we do not see the strange bumps.
 An observable change in the run log is that subcycling is now taking place: it take 29 subcycles instead of only 1-3 in the pure Alfvén wave test.
 But luckily we do not see any numerical instabilities.
+So a conclusion from the Alfvén/whistler test is that *the Hall term is necessary even for the Alfvén wave in a hybrid model*; without it we always see some distortions of the wave profile.
+The real reason might be that the time step taken in the field solver for just the convection term is too large.

 #### Fast wave